jeremytammik/tbc/a/1971_unit_test.md

 Unfortunately, the Typepad blog host platform is currently having serious problems, so take a look at the [GitHub source code of The Building Coder blog](http://jeremytammik.github.io/tbc/a/#2) instead.

-It answers all you questions in depth, possibly except about time.
+It answers all your questions in depth, possibly except about time.
 Still, I'll briefly reiterate:

 - What is the best way to learn in this case?